 requirements, and possible technical solutions for the proposed standard(s) prior

-to adoption by a PWG Workgroup or modification of any PWG Workgroup Charter.
+to new work adoption by a PWG Workgroup or modification of any PWG Workgroup Charter.
 The White Paper MUST NOT assign, reserve, or register new standards-track names or values.
 Multiple drafts of the White Paper MAY be produced and reviewed as needed.

 Once the White Paper is complete, a PWG Workgroup can adopt the White Paper after a modification to its charter, a new PWG Workgroup can be chartered to advance